Blog →

 • Compared to Microsoft, these tools were built with real-time collaboration first.
 If you plan on working on documents and files with other people, Google is the way to go.

-• The most common use case of a shared inbox is a businesses' info@, sales@ and support@ inboxes.
+• The most common use case of a shared inbox is a business’s info@, sales@, and support@ inboxes.

-• The shared inbox allows multiple people to login and access, without sharing passwords.
+• The shared inbox lets multiple people log in and access it without sharing passwords.

-• Gmail's shared inbox has the exact same interface as its regular inbox.
-You're able to label, filter, and search in the shared inbox just as you would your personal.
+• Gmail’s shared inbox has the same interface as its regular inbox.
+You can label, filter, and search in the shared inbox just as you would your personal.

 Gmail’s security and privacy

-1. Confidential mode—it's not quite end-to-end encryption, but it does allow users to set expiration dates, revoke access, and restrict forwarding/printing of emails.
+1. Confidential mode — not quite end-to-end encryption, but it lets users set expiration dates, revoke access, and restrict forwarding/printing of emails.

-2. Anti-phishing protection—using machine learning, Gmail will often flag suspicious attachments, links, or spam emails with a prominent orange banner.
+2. Anti-phishing protection — using machine learning, Gmail flags suspicious attachments, links, or spam emails with a prominent orange banner.

 Gmail uses TLS for email transit and has encryption at rest and in transit.